 The composition of the examining committee is determined by the Honors Director and the thesis advisor, in conjunction with student input.
 Expect that the Honors Director will ask for your preferences as the committee is assembled.
 You will be responsible for arranging a time for the oral defense and will coordinate the room scheduling with Jeanne Smith, administrator in the English Department, once committee members have confirmed their availability.

 Taking into account the quality of the written thesis and the oral defense, the examining committee determines whether the thesis receives Honors and assigns a grade for ENGL 496.
 The thesis advisor assigns a grade for ENGL 495.
 If the thesis does not receive the Honors designation, the student’s transcript will show two sections of ENGL 480, Independent Study, in lieu of ENGL 495 and ENGL 496, or the two semesters of Honors work.
 A student who receives Honors must deposit a digital copy of the final version of the thesis, prepared and formatted in accordance with standards established by the Charles Center, in the William and Mary Digital Archive.

 How to Begin

-Successful Honors projects build upon a foundation of knowledge, methodology, and critical insight acquired in one or more college-level classes or in an independent study course.
-You may want to pursue more deeply ideas you have encountered, expand your study of a text or author, or trace a pattern across multiple texts.
-Whatever your interest, your project should demonstrate the kind of scholarly sophistication with method and textual interpretation that your college education has provided you.
-Projects that are based on favorite childhood books or texts you have never studied may be less likely to yield a strong project.
+Successful Honors projects build upon a foundation of knowledge, methodology, and critical insight acquired in one or more college classes or in an independent study course.
+You may want to pursue more deeply the ideas you have encountered, expand your study of a text or author, or trace a pattern across multiple texts.
+Whatever your interest, your project should demonstrate the kind of sophisticated methodologies and textual interpretation that your college education has provided you.
+Projects that are based on favorite childhood books or texts you have never studied in a classroom may be less likely to yield a strong project.